 While Ayurvedic oil pulling has been proven to improve oral health, it does not work to whiten teeth.

 Oil pulling does help keep the mouth clean and can prevent tooth decay and gum disease.
 Consider the products used for oil pulling – coconut oil or olive oil.
 These oils do not bleach or whiten anything, so they will not do the same for your teeth.

-Despite oil pulling not being a tooth whitening technique, you can still get plenty of benefits of swishing coconut oil, olive oil, or sesame oil in your mouth for 10 to 20 minutes per day.
+According to Healthline, despite oil pulling not being a tooth-whitening technique, you can still get plenty of benefits from swishing coconut oil, olive oil, or sesame oil in your mouth for 10 to 20 minutes daily.
 Regular oil pulling has been found to kill bacteria, maintain fresh breath, and improve the health of oral tissues.
 Studies have also found that oil pulling also benefits overall digestive health.

 Sensitive teeth can be whitened

-There is a rumor that people with sensitive teeth cannot whiten their teeth because it can be uncomfortable.
+There is a rumor that people with sensitive teeth cannot whiten them because it can be uncomfortable.

 Dentists have treatments that can temporarily numb the gums and teeth during the process.
-There are gum guards that can also be used to keep the whitening agents from creating a discomfort in the gum tissue.
-Some tooth pastes can also reduce sensitivity and make procedures more tolerable.
+There are gum guards that can also be used to keep the whitening agents from creating discomfort in the gum tissue.
+Some toothpaste can also reduce sensitivity and make procedures more tolerable.

 Artificial teeth cannot be whitened

 According to WebMD, If you have crowns or veneers, you cannot whiten them.
 They are made of synthetic materials like porcelain or composites, not living tissue, so they cannot be changed.
 If your veneers or crowns are yellowing because you smoke, drink coffee or wine, or eat berries regularly, you can only change their color by having the products replaced.erd4